PaloAltoNetworks/pan.dev/products/prisma-cloud/api/cspm/api-integration-config.md

 ### Amazon SQS

 Prisma Cloud can send alerts to Amazon Simple Queue Service (SQS).
 Customers can consume these alerts through a Splunk add-on or through the AWS CloudFormation service.
-Once you [configure Amazon SQS to receive Prisma Cloud alerts](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/configure-external-integrations-on-prisma-cloud/integrate-prisma-cloud-with-amazon-sqs.html), you can use an API request to add the Amazon SQS integration to Prisma Cloud.
+Once you [configure Amazon SQS to receive Prisma Cloud alerts](https://docs-preview.prismacloud.io/en/classic/cspm-admin-guide/configure-external-integrations-on-prisma-cloud/integrate-prisma-cloud-with-amazon-sqs), you can use an API request to add the Amazon SQS integration to Prisma Cloud.
+If you are upgraded to Darwin, see [configure Amazon SQS to receive Prisma Cloud alerts](https://docs.prismacloud.io/en/enterprise-edition/content-collections/administration/configure-external-integrations-on-prisma-cloud/integrate-prisma-cloud-with-amazon-sqs).

 #### Add, Update, or Test an Amazon SQS Integration